 Ergonomics is the science of designing the job, equipment, and workplace to fit the worker.
 Proper ergonomic design is necessary to prevent repetitive strain injuries, which can develop over time and can lead to long-term disability.

 Members of the TWU community that have concerns about the ergonomics of their workstation, or any work tasks they perform, are encouraged to contact EH&S for an ergonomic assessment.
-If you are experiencing musculoskeletal discomfort or health issues that might be related to your workspace, or to ensure your workspace is ergonomically setup regardless of any issues, please fill out the Ergonomic Questionnaire.
+If you are experiencing musculoskeletal discomfort or health issues that might be related to your workspace, or to ensure your workspace is ergonomically set up regardless of any issues, please fill out the Ergonomic Questionnaire.
 Students should fill out the Student Ergonomic Questionnaire.

 Page last updated 1:42 PM, November 10, 2022